AI Visibility Measurement

 The practical response to measurement unreliability is not to stop measuring.
 It is to change what you measure and how you interpret it.

 Measure trends, not snapshots.
 A single AI visibility score is noise.
 A directional trend across 60 or 90 days of repeated measurement starts to become signal.
-If your share of citation is consistently increasing across multiple prompt sets and multiple platforms over three months, that is meaningful.
+If your share of citation is consistently increasing across multiple prompt sets and platforms over three months, that is meaningful.
 If it jumped 8 points between last Tuesday and this Tuesday, that is probably the noise floor.

 Are AI visibility scores completely useless?